dilroseR/Characterizing-crimes-in-Los-Angeles/README.md

 ## Research Questions

 **1.** How have crime counts in LA changed over the past three years?

 **2.** What are the geographic locations within Los Angeles that experienced the highest incidence of crime?

 **3.** What age groups are affected by various types of crimes in Los Angeles?

-**4.** How does the distribution of crime counts across different age groups in Los Angeles from 2020 to 2022 vary by gender ?
+**4.** How does the distribution of crime counts across different age groups in Los Angeles from 2020 to 2022 vary by gender?

 ## Key findings
 - Theft/burglary emerges as the most prevalent crime